What are the 5 stages of stress?

 Stage 1: fight or flight

-When you first encounter a stress-triggering event, your autonomic nervous system responds quickly and automatically.
+Also known as the 'alarm stage of stress', this is when you first encounter a stress-triggering event and your autonomic nervous system responds quickly and automatically.
 Your brain tells your body to prepare to fight the risk or flee the risk, and releases chemicals that redirect blood and oxygen to your muscles, dilates your pupils so you can see more, and heightens your senses.

 You may experience symptoms like: